underground-software/singularity/README.md

 --

  - Make sure you have `git`, `podman`, and `podman-compose` installed on your host machine.
-On fedora these packages can be obtained by running `sudo dnf install -y git podman podman-compose`.
+On Fedora these packages can be obtained by running `sudo dnf install -y git podman podman-compose`.
 As this project uses modern features of `podman` and `podman-compose`, it is recommended to be running the latest versions.

 Section 2: Singularity Setup